gaehlerm/SoftwareEngineering/README.md

 Yes, it will take some time to get started.
 And yes, it's a painful process if you are not used to it.
 But it is worth it.
 The very first reason why it is worth it is DRY.
 If you have to type in the compilation command to the terminal over and over again, you are repeating yourself time and time again.
 This is going to slow down the development process.
 This is way worse than spending the same amount of time at the beginning of the process because it interrupts your thoughts.

 For small projects, setting up git and a proper build tool need hardly any time.
 Already after the first time introducing some hard to track down bug you'll be glad having version control and being able to simply revert your last changes.
-Same for the build process.
-Typing in a long command not only takes time, it is also brittle.
+The same holds for the build process.
+Typing in many long commands not only takes time, it is also brittle.
 It is too easy to make a typo and screw up the build process in some unforeseen way that introduces hard to understand behavior.
-And especially once you have to cooporate with another developer there is no way around a proper version control software and a build tool.
+And especially once you have to cooporate with other developers, there is no way around a proper version control software and a build tool.

-Similarly for CI.
+Similarly for Continuous Integration (CI).
 It will take some time setting it up.
-But you will save a lot of time later on because you can be sure that the tests you wrote (and I really hope you have tests, otherwise I recommend you read the chapter on testing) always run.
+But you will save a lot of time later on because you can be sure that the tests you wrote (and I really hope you have tests, otherwise I recommend you read the chapter on testing [chapter Testing]) always run.
 The code committed to master has been compiled and the tests pass without any errors.

 So yes, setting up the infrastructure of a project may need some time.
 But it is certainly time well spent.
 There are so many advantages having a properly set up infrastructure:
 - You anyway have to learn how to use git, cmake and all the other tools.
 So it's good practice to get started with them as soon as possible.